OSCAAR: OSCAAR Hot Rod Series

 The OSCAAR Hot Rod Series is for vintage-bodied cars with crate engines and modern running gear.
-The cars include Studebakers, Tri-Five Chevrolets, Camaros, Mustangs, and Barracudas of the muscle car era and began in 2017.
+The cars include Studebakers, Tri-Five Chevrolets, Camaros, Mustangs, and Barracudas of the muscle car era and began in 2017..
+The hot rods 2026 title sponsor will be The Fyre Place & Patio Shop.
+2026 will see the series travel to Flamboro Speedway, Sauble Speedway, Delaware Speedway, Full Throttle Motor Speedway, Peterborough Speedway and Brighton Speedway.